Image via Flickr Andreas Møller.

 Like her friends in the resistance group Phoenix, Grace is a Freakorist – a new breed the State is intent on eradicating.
-Their only hope of achieving freedom is to find an ancient stone told of in Dreamtime legend.
+Their only hope of achieving freedom is to find the stone told of in ancient legend.
 There’s just one problem – the State has it, and it won’t be long before they figure out how to use it.

 And in the process, she will uncover one final secret that could destroy not just the mysterious Freakorists, but the future of humanity.

 Saving Grace is specuative fiction with elements of romance, action, adventure and mythology with a coming-of-age story at its heart.

 “You have merged the real world with mythology and dreams and made it more real.”
 Phillip Edmonds, Lecturer Creative Writing, University of Adelaide

 This is how I sum up Saving Grace in comparison to other novels: